-The Board is responsible for the organization and the administration of SEK's affairs, of which sustainability forms an integral part.
-The Board is also tasked with ensuring that the company's financial statements, as well as its sustainability reporting, are prepared in accordance with legislation, applicable accounting standards and other requirements.
+The Board is responsible for the organization and the administration of SEK's affairs in which sustainability forms an integral part.
+The Board is also tasked with ensuring that the Company's financial statements, including sustainability reporting, are prepared in accordance with legislation, applicable accounting standards and other requirements.
 The Board must continually assess SEK's financial position and ensure that SEK is structured in such a way that its accounting, management of funds and SEK's other financial circumstances are governed by satisfactory controls.
-The Board adopts the operating targets and strategies for the operations, including sustainability, and issues general internal regulations in policies and instructions, in which sustainability issues are integrated.
+The Board adopts the operating targets and strategies for the operations, and issues general internal regulations in policies and instructions.
 The Board ensures that an efficient system is in place to monitor and control SEK's operations.
 In addition, the Board is tasked with appointing, and dismissing if necessary, the CEO and the Chief Risk Officer, and deciding on the remuneration of these individuals and other members of executive management.

-The Board's work follows the rules of procedure and the Board's annual plan, each of which is adopted each year at a statutory Board meeting.
-The Board met on 11 occasions in 2017.
+The Board's work follows the rules of procedure and the Board's annual plan, which are adopted each year at the statutory Board meeting.
+The Board met on 14 occasions in 2018.
 The CEO attends all Board meetings except those addressing matters in which there is a conflict of interest, such as when evaluating the CEO's work or determining the CEO's compensation.

 The rules of procedure govern such matters as reporting to the Board, the frequency and form of the meetings of the Board, and delegation and assessment of the work of the Board and the CEO.
 In addition to this, the Board monitors financial developments and has ultimate responsibility for internal control, compliance and risk management.